 2. Schedule Rating Plan

-Schedule rating plans increase or decrease your premiums conditional on certain factors.
+Schedule rating plans to increase or decrease your premiums, conditional on certain factors.
 These factors pertain to the amount of risk you have undertaken.
-The adjustments made reflect those risk factors that are not considered sufficiently represented in your loss history or current experiences.
+The adjustments reflect those risk factors not considered sufficiently represented in your loss history or current experiences.

 3. Retrospective Rating Plan

-During the current policy year, you are liable to pay the full amount of the issued premium.
+You are liable to pay the total amount of the issued premium during the current policy year.
 Once it expires, the retrospective premium is calculated.
 This is subject to a minimum and maximum limit, reflecting the lowest and highest possible premiums irrespective of losses.

 This retro premium is then compared to the policy premium, from which you may receive a return or a surcharge.
-Retrospective rating is one of the simplest ways to reduce risks and costs.
+A retrospective rating is one of the simplest ways to reduce risks and costs.

 How to Get Insurance Coverage

-Insurance coverage is one of the most important aspects of your business.
-For this reason, you should take your time deciding how you need to be insured.
+Insurance coverage is one of the most critical aspects of your business.
+For this reason, you should decide how you need to be insured.
 In that regard, you have several options available, and any of these may work best for you based on your needs: